iast94/infrastructure-interview-test-main/README.md

 ### Image build and push to dockerhub
 If you want to create your own application container image and push it on Docker Hub, use the following script:

-*Replace the "username" field in the script file with your Docker Hub username and "image-name" fild with name that you want to provide for the image.
+*Replace in the script file (image-build.sh) and in the values.yaml file (located inside the kube-news folder) the "username" with your Docker Hub username and the "image name" with name you want to provide the image.

 ```bash
 ./image-build.sh
 ```
 ### Create local and cloud cluster
-Generate access token in the clouder provider
+#### Generate access token in the clouder provider
 Use this documetation for digitalocean: https://docs.digitalocean.com/reference/api/create-personal-access-token/#:~:text=To%20generate%20a%20personal%20access,the%20Generate%20New%20Token%20button